rocket-pool/RPIPs/RPIPs/RPIP-49.md

 * **Deposit Strategy** - Decide whether to take a 2TX or 3TX deposit strategy for validator creation and ratify choice.
 * **Maximum Megapool ETH Penalty** - Decide and ratify a non-placeholder value for the maximum penalty, likely needs community research to find a good value.

+Any other significant issues the development team identifies that impact their ability to deliver this upgrade may also be added to this list.
+The development team should strive to minimize this, communicate clearly if it occurs and keep as close to the spirit of the existing contents when deviation is needed.

 ### Estimated Process

 The below is generally agreed to be the steps to be completed before we can consider this 'decided'.